fr4nsyz/MEFSC/README.md

 ## 📦 What Is This?

-MEFSC is a C++-based encrypted file server/client system that allows multiple users to securely store and retrieve files over a local or remote network.
+MEFSC is a C++ based encrypted file server/client system that allows multiple users to securely store and retrieve files over a local or remote network.
 It's meant to act as your own private cloud, hosted on hardware you own — and ideally accessed via [Tailscale](https://tailscale.com/), because exposing your home network to the open internet is... no thanks 😅

 ### Features: